bjester/word-unsilenced/content/post/what-is-word-unsilenced.md

 ## What is Word Unsilenced?

 So what is Word Unsilenced?
 Well it's the name I chose for this blog, but why did I choose it?
 I chose it because Jesus _is_ the Word Unsilenced.
-God has spoken into our lives through Jesus and while Jesus needed to be silent, He told us to be a voice for Him.
-In this chaotic world, the church, the followers of Jesus, are the mechanism that will enable the silence that will put an end to the chaos.
-The world will continue to grow chaotic and disturbing, but we will
+God has spoken into our lives through Jesus and while Jesus needed to be silent, His message is one that He has commissioned us to carry on.
+So until Jesus comes again to be unleashed, or perhaps unsilenced, upon the chaos to end it once and for all, we the church, the followers of Christ, are the ones who need to speak up.
+We've been given the gift of the Holy Spirit enable that.

-Don't let go of your

-Looking at that from a logical perspective, if Jesus  You could certainly say that Jesus, prior to walking on the earth as a man, was silent.

-Listening, although, doesn't seem to  seems to require a response which would be somewhat in contrast with the saying that silence is golden.

-The ability to be a great listener is certainly something that is valued in relationships of all kinds.
+> And it shall come to pass afterward
+>
+> That I will pour out My Spirit on all flesh;
+>
+> Your sons and your daughters shall prophesy,
+>
+> Your old men shall dream dreams,
+>
+> Your young men shall see visions.
+>
+> And also on My menservants and on My maidservants
+>
+> I will pour out My Spirit in those days.
+>
+> And I will show wonders in the heavens and in the earth:
+>
+> Blood and fire and pillars of smoke.
+>
+> The sun shall be turned into darkness,
+>
+> And the moon into blood,
+>
+> Before the coming of the great and awesome day of the Lord.
+>
+> And it shall come to pass
+>
+> That whoever calls on the name of the Lord
+>
+> Shall be saved.
+>
+> Joel 2:28-32 NKJV and Acts 2:17-21 NKJV

+How could we be silent if God has poured out His Spirit upon us?

+> For we did not follow cunningly devised fables when we made known to you the power and coming of our Lord Jesus Christ, but were eyewitnesses of His majesty.
+For He received from God the Father honor and glory when such a voice came to Him from the Excellent Glory: “This is My beloved Son, in whom I am well pleased.”
+And we heard this voice which came from heaven when we were with Him on the holy mountain.
+>
+> And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts; knowing this first, that no prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.
+>
+> 2 Peter 1:16-21 NKJV

+It is with that conviction that I have started this blog.
+Should I find my self reveling in the Word, feeling the Holy Spirit stirring in its revelation, I will no longer hold back from sharing because that silence is treacherous.
+If only one person should read what I write, then that is sufficient to fulfill the purpose of this blog.
+I cannot keep silent to what whispers above the chaos.
+I will battle my flesh, my reserved and quiet nature, to echo the words, interpretation, and perspective that comes upon my heart.
+That is my commitment.